zhouyunyan/PIGC/README.md

 # The construction of reference gene catalog and metagenome-assembled genomes of pig gut microbiome.

 This directory contains scripts related to the manuscript "A landscape deep metagenome survey of swine gut microbiome spanning age, geography, domestication and gut locations reveals an extensive number of microbial genes and assembled genomes".
-There are two main parts in the pipeline, the construction of the gene catalog and metagenome-assembled genomes.
-The processes before assembly are same.

 Before running, you must ensure that all required softwares and databases are installed successfully.